gtrevg/fluent-plugin-splunk-ex/README.md

 ### Splunk

-Because the plugin will batch send data to Splunk, you'll want to update your `apps/search/local/props.conf` file to specify that Splunk should split on newlines as the kv & json formats will not contain any newlines within the individual log data.
-The value to set is:

-    SHOULD_LINEMERGE = false

-Additionally, you may want to open up a special TCP port just for the FluentD logs.
+You may need to open up a special TCP port just for the fluentd logs.
 To do that, go to `Manager -> Data Inputs -> TCP -> New`.
 Then decide the following:

 * Port